Jung Gun-joo

 Jung Gun-joo (born May 26, 1995) is a South Korean actor.
 He has starred in several web dramas before venturing into TV broadcasts.

 Career

 In 2017, Jung Gun-joo signed an exclusive contract with JYP Entertainment and made an appearance in DAY6's music video "I Like You".
-He starred in a web-drama by Naver "Flower Ever After".
+He starred in a web-drama by Naver Flower Ever After.

-In 2019, Jung joined Blossom Entertainment and acted as one of the main cast of Extraordinary You.
+In 2019, Jung joined Blossom Entertainment and acted as one of the main cast of Extraordinary You.And that made him more well-known.